slamice/wri/hipsters/first-draft/ch04 - work.md

-boss
+I felt the clock eat away at us diligently as we ran around trying to ignore the bitemarks.

-The clock ate away at us diligently as we ran around trying to ignore it.
+Explaining why my work was lackluster is pretty difficult.
+What did I want out of it?
+I went to school to do it, a determination to "succeed".
+But what I really wanted was to live the way I wanted to live.
+To be free from the work and grind each of these cogs assaulted on each other.
+SO I worked, and project timelines slipped, untli I was knee deep in requests and chages to our project that I didn't related to.